 Specific: Understand your specific financial goal.
 In other words, what you want to do with the savings, considering both short-term goals (e.g., buying a new car) and long-term goals (e.g., retire by 55).
 Having a budget sheet is just a tool, not the goal.
 Saving money for the purpose of saving money is quite unattractive and will not last long.

 Measurable: Your budget plan should allow you to understand how close you are to your financial goals.
-If you plan to save at least $500 a month, your plan budget should help you plan your spending in each major category in order to ensure that there will be at least that amount of savings available in that month.
-Then you try to stick to the amount you’ve budgeted and track your actual spending in those categories.
+If you plan to save at least $500 a month, your plan budget should help you plan your spending in each major category to ensure that there will be at least that amount of savings available in that month.
+Then you try to stick to the amount you’ve budgeted and tracked your actual spending in those categories.
 Compare the expected amount with the actual amount; you will be able to measure whether you overspend or underspend.

 Achievable: A budget is only successful when it is achievable.
 At the end of each month, examine your budget plan and the actual spending for that month, so you can have some ideas on whether a plan is achievable or not.
 If you can easily achieve your goal of saving $500 without much effort, maybe you can set the goal a little higher for the next month, say $700.
 On the other hand, if you find the original goal seems to be beyond your reach, you need to revisit the goal and the budget plan to make relevant adjustments.